multigcs/riocore/riocore/plugins/tm1638b8s7l8/README.md

 **7segment display with buttons**

-with this plugin, you can use cheap TM1638 boards with LED's/Switches and 7segment displays as control interface for LinuxCNC (JOG/DRO)
+with this plugin, you can use cheap TM1638 boards with LED's/Switches and 7segment displays as control interface for LinuxCNC (JOG/DRO) / works with 3.3V

 Keywords: display info status keyboard buttons